Power usage effectiveness: Benefits and limitation

 PUE was introduced in 2006 and promoted by The Green Grid (a non-profit organization of IT professionals) in 2007, and has become the most commonly used metric for reporting the energy efficiency of data centres.
 Although it is named "power usage effectiveness", it actually measures the energy use of the data centre.

 The PUE metric has several important benefits.
 First, the calculation can be repeated over time, allowing a company to view their efficiency changes historically, or during time-limited events like seasonal changes.
 Second, companies can gauge how more efficient practices (such as powering down idle hardware) affect their overall usage.
 Finally, the PUE metric creates competition, “driving efficiencies up as advertised PUE values become lower".
 Companies can then use PUE as a marketing tool.

+However, there are some issues with the PUE metric.
+The main one arises from the way the ratio is calculated.
+Because IT load is the sole denominator, any reduction in IT load (for example through virtualisation allowing some hardware to be stood down, or simply through more energy-efficient hardware) will cause the PUE to rise.
+This gives a perverse result.